 God is very narrow-minded about the way to himself.
 It is only through salvation in Christ (Acts 4:12).
 He will not accept us if we try another way.
 The armistice was signed in blood by the cross.
 No longer is there a barrier between a person who wants a relationship with God.
-All we need to do is trust Christ’s death on the cross as sufficient payment for our sin.
-No matter the color of their skin, anyone can come to God through the death of Christ.
+All that is necessary is to trust Christ’s death on the cross as sufficient payment for our sin.
+No matter the color of skin, anyone can come to God through the death of Christ.